Governance Intelligence

 Best use of technology

 The use of technology is becoming an integral part of the way corporate secretaries and other governance professionals communicate with their colleagues and with investors.
 Entrants should be able to show how their use of new technological tools, social media and the internet has helped to advance governance within their firm.
-Areas of consideration include, but are not limited to: the use of technology in board communications, shareholder engagement, company meetings, records management and information governance and the successful use of technology to facilitate transactions.
+Judges will be looking for the use of technology in board communications, shareholder engagement, company meetings, records management and information governance and the successful use of technology to facilitate transactions.
 The judges will also consider the accessibility of the corporate secretary, general counsel and board of directors using technology, and the quality of information distributed.
+Evidence can include details of technology type, tools and scope, quantifiable evidence of board-level impact and corporate efficiencies, cyber-security frameworks and governance oversight and details of change management and training. *Recognizing that technology is now embedded across governance teams of every size, this year we’ve broadened the category to welcome nominations from both publicly listed and private companies

 Governance professional of the year (small to mid-cap)